-Tong Zhao: The Chinese SSBNs the current number of SSBNs is relatively small there is no public information on whether China maintains a constant deterrence and he expressed his doubt if China today deploys at least one nuclear strategic submarine at sea all the time it is more likely that China is conducting occasional patrols and if a crisis emerges on the horizon China will try to mobilize all of its SSBMs Given China's political adversaries tight control of nuclear weapons by the top political leadership.
-It is hard to imagine that China would embrace a doctrine which nuclear launch authority will be redirected to the submarine officers.
-He claimed it's likely that China will try to build a robust, liable communication system so that Chinese top leadership will be in constant touch with the submarines.
-He doesn't think that pre-dedication is a reasonable strategy for China.
+Tong Zhao: The current number of Chinese SSBNs was relatively small.
+There is no public information on whether China maintains a constant deterrence and he expressed doubt if China deploys at least one nuclear strategic submarine at sea all the time.
+It is more likely that China is conducting occasional patrols and if a crisis emerges on the horizon, China will try to mobilize all of its SSBMs.
+It is hard to imagine that China would embrace a doctrine which nuclear launch authority will be delegated to the submarine officers.
+He claimed it's likely that China will try to build a robust, liable communication system so that the top leadership will be in constant touch with the submarines.
+He doesn't think that pre-delegation is a reasonable strategy for China.
 He agrees that mixing conventional and nuclear missiles would lead to instability, particularly at the theatre level.
-With China's dualcapable F-26 missiles there is a need to worry about the escalation implications.
-The concern is if the US adopts a launch on warning posture at the theatre level and US detects an incoming Chinese missile will the US immediately resort to nuclear retaliation.
-He pointed out that even if the risk is not high it cannot be completely ruled out.
+With China's dual-capable DF-26 missiles, there is a need to worry about the escalation implications.
+The concern is if the US adopts a launch on warning posture at the theatre level and US detects an incoming Chinese missile, will the US immediately resort to nuclear retaliation.
+He pointed out that even if the risk is not high, it cannot be completely ruled out.
 China does not have a launch on warning posture, but China is acquiring the capability and as the capability matures, China might consider adopting that posture when necessary.